 - Push the blue buttons on the front doors and they will open automatically.

 - All bathrooms and water fountains are wheelchair accessible.

 On the first Saturday of each month, the Museum opens early so that children with Autism Spectrum Disorder (ASD) and their families may enjoy all the Museum has to offer at their own pace.
 The Museum’s social guide, My Visit to The Children’s Museum of Atlanta, takes you and your children step by step through a Museum visit, our learning zones, and program opportunities.
 Binders are also available at the front desk as well as in each learning zone.
-This program will resume in 2016.

 People with restrained service animals are allowed full access to the Museum.